epam/edp-codebase-operator/docs/api.md

-GitServer is the Schema for the gitservers API
+GitServer is the Schema for the gitservers API.

 <table>
     <thead>